 - By 2035, an estimated 20% of the population - one in five people - will be over 65.
 Providing mobility options is critical for older Americans.

 - Public transportation systems provide a vital link to millions of American's with disabilities.

 - The voters have supported increased funding for their local public transportation systems.
-On Election Day 2012, voters across the United States approved over two-thirds of proposed transit-related ballot measures.
+In 2014, voters across the United States approved over two-thirds of proposed transit-related ballot measures.